Tongcheng/4741_TrendTrade/README.md

 But this does not necessarily mean this qualitative statement can be easily converted to a quantitative statement.
 Consider the following 2 examples:

-Example 1: ABC, which stands for AmerisourceBergen Corp, a healthcare company, can also refer to English Alphabet in general.
+Example 1: ABC, which stands for AmerisourceBergen Corp, a healthcare company, can also refer to English Alphabet in general (i.e. This 6 year old boy is just learning his ABCs).
 And when people are typing ABC, most of the cases are they are referring to the English Alphabet, therefore the Google Trend for ABC have a very small signal to noise ratio.

 Example 2: AAPL, which stands for Apple Inc, is not naturally a word.
 And at least as far as I know, AAPL does not have any connotations other than referring to the company Apple.
 Therefore the Google Trend for AAPL have a large signal to noise ratio.